Unwanted Advances

-Unwanted Advances: Sexual Paranoia Comes to Campus is a 2017 book by the American cultural critic and feminist intellectual Laura Kipnis, published by Harper.
+Unwanted Advances: Sexual Paranoia Comes to Campus is a 2017 book by the American cultural critic Laura Kipnis, published by Harper.
 The book is largely based on the case of the philosopher Peter Ludlow, who resigned from Northwestern University after a university disciplinary body found that he sexually harassed two students.
 Ludlow denied any wrongdoing and said the relationship was consensual.
 A central argument of the book is that "the stifling sense of sexual danger sweeping American campuses" and "neo-sentimentality about female vulnerability" do not empower women, but impede the fight for gender equality.